gw-odw/odw-2019/Challenge/CHALLENGE.md

 * All simulated signals have 0 spin and m1=m2, with m1 somewhere in the range 10-50 solar masses

 1. Identify as many signals as you can.
 Watch out!
 These are real data, and so glitches may be present.
-Any false alarms will count -1 point against your score.
+Any correct detection is +1 point but any false alarms will count -1 point against your score.
 For each signal you find, list:

  * The merger time
  * The SNR